 The Smart Building Service Provider installs all the sensors, controllers, alerter in and around the building and sets up the Control Centre in the building with the application to run the system.

 The Control Centre belongs to an estate management company and takes charge of several buildings all over the city.
 The building in the use case is one of them.

-Triggers (if any)
+Triggers

+None

-Normal Flow (as applicable)
+Normal Flow